furtiveJack/Outils_logiciels/projet/readme.md

 python3 ariane.py path_of_the_map naive [-v]
 ```

-This solver returns a solution that works, but that may be longer than needed.
+This solver returns a solution that works, but that may be longer (in terms of number of moves) than needed.

 #### Minimal Solver

 The minimal solver uses a breadth-first search-algorithm.

-It compute all the sequences of possible moves ordered by number of moves, until it
+It compute all the sequences of possible moves ordered by length, until it
 finds a winning configuration.

 To start the minimal solver :